 The law expects employers to avoid manual handling if possible.
-If the manual handling is unavoidable, the requirement is for employers to carry out risk assessment and reduce the risk of injury from the manual handling as much as is reasonably practical.
+If the manual handling is unavoidable, the requirement is for employers to carry out a risk assessment and reduce the risk of injury from the manual handling as much as is reasonably practical.

-7. How can Thompsons Solicitors help me if I’ve suffered a manual handling injury?
+10. How can Thompsons Solicitors help me if I’ve suffered a manual handling injury?

-We are a specialist personal injury law firm with more than 90 years’ experience in standing up for employees against employers and insurance firms.
+We are a specialist personal injury law firm with nearly 100 years’ experience in standing up for employees against employers and insurance firms.
+As a matter of principle, we only ever act for the injured person, never for employers or insurers.
 Our specialist teams of personal injury lawyers have a strong track record of winning manual handling injury cases and securing significant compensation amounts for their clients.

 Your manual handling claim is in the most experienced hands with Thompsons Solicitors, a firm that puts you and your needs first in everything we do.